umbaughl8410/WHSTechNotes/journal.md

 # January 29, 2026

 This week I did the TSI test for both the english and math.
 I felt like I did goo if not better on the english one becasue of the fact that I didnt get the extra questions if I did bad on the first 30.
 For the math one I already know that I was going to do bad becasue I am not good at math.
 Even though I know that I still tryed to get them done correctly.
 Now If i had some test prep for the TSI then I might do better but even if I didnt I might still be doing them anyway.

+# February 2, 2026

+To behave professionally is to act your age around others. this includes plases like school, offices, and work cites.
+If you dont act professionally then people will not want to be around you whan something profesional is going on.